citadelict/devops-project/MERN/MERN.md

 # Creating a Todo application
+### this application will be able to
+  * create new task
+  * display a list of all tasks
+  * delete completed tasks

 ## step one :  Make a new directory, name it "todo" and move into it

          sudo mkdir